raspberrypilearning/physical-computing-guide/test-led-python.md

-# Test your LED with Python
+# Testing a connected LED in Python

-1. With your circuit complete, you are now ready to write some code to switch the LEDs on.
+1. With your circuit complete, you are now ready to write some code to switch the LED on.
 Boot your Raspberry Pi, login and type `startx`.

 1. Click on the **Terminal** application icon on the taskbar or click on the **Menu** followed by **Accessories** and then select **Terminal** with your mouse pointer.
 The icon for **Terminal** looks like this: